ErikAlfredsson/SimpleCalculator/README.md

 SimpleCalculator
 ================

-A simple calculator written in swift for educational purpose
+A simple calculator written in Swift for educational purpose